History of St John’s Church

 Built of Frodingham ironstone, it comprised a nave with five bays and a clerestory, a chancel, north and south aisles, two porches and a tower.
 It had room for up to 500 worshippers.
 The organ cost £1,000 and was built in London.

 JS Crowther designed the church in the perpendicular style.
 William Potts and Sons of the Guilford Clock Works, Bankfield Terrace, Leeds installed the original striking clock in 1890.
 In 1897, they added the quarter chimes.
 The peal of eight bells were hung in memory of the first Lord St Oswald In 1893.

 The final service at the church was held on 29 April 1984.

 From church to art centre

 For 16 years St John’s Church remained derelict.
-Then, in 2000 work began to convert the former church into an arts centre.
+Then, in the year 2000 work began to convert the former church into an arts centre.

 Architects Allen Tod designed a single storey extension.
 A glass corridor linked this to the south side of the church.